phenoscape/charaparser-unsupervised/README.md

 * Add Proper Nouns

 * Learn POS By Suffix
+For each word that is unknown in the Unknown Word Holder,trying to learn if it is a "b" word, by checking its suffix.

+We have a list of common suffix.
+By checking the remaining part of the word after remove the suffix, decide if the suffix is really a suffix in the word, and therefore determine the POS tag.

 * Markup Sentence By Pattern
+markup the tag of some sentence by "chromosome", "flowerTime", "fruitTime" according to the pattern of the original sentence.

 * Markup Ignore
     This one is not used here.